kachristensen/Current-Dnd-Campaigns/Session Notes/Session 4 -.md

 - Drake Wardens don't usually change colors, Vali seems unique.
 - Freya got excited when I mentioned I was an initiate of Maiara.
 - Ryu spoke in Draconic, said he wouldn't speak of his deity here.
 He pet Wuffi's head.
-- Vesh'ta is an acolyte of a deity.
+- Vesh'ta is an acolyte of a deity, she whispered to me (but really loudly cuz failed) Zavran, the god of vengeance.
+She seeks vengeance on behalf of House Baneth, always.
+- I asked Cass about his relationship with Eidyn, he swore his oath until death.
+"Balance before all.
+We preserve life and death.
+Must guide the dying.
+Protect the lost and abandoned."